PrashantSaikia/Charlie-Uncensored-LLM-Chatbot/README.md

 export OLLAMA_API_ENDPOINT=$(docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' ollama)
 docker run -d -p 8080:8080 -e OLLAMA_API_ENDPOINT --rm --name gradio-app --net my-net app
 ```
-Need to create a docker network so the two containers (oen for the Ollama server and one for the app UI) and talk to each other.
-Then, need to set the URL for the ollama server as the IP address on which the Ollama container is running.
+Need to create a docker network so the two containers (one for the Ollama server and one for the app UI) can talk to each other.
+Then, need to set the URL for the Ollama server in `app.py` as the IP address on which the Ollama container is running.
 Screenshot of the app running successfully:

 <img width="909" alt="Screenshot 2024-04-05 at 4 30 20 PM" src="https://github.com/input-output-hk/Charlie-Uncensored-LLM-Chatbot/assets/39755678/95327684-eee9-41d1-931a-591e51be0601">